Nicholas-Nguyen8742/Electron-React-2048/README.md

 ## Resources Used in the Creation of this Application
 * [Favicon.io](https://favicon.io/) - Favion convertor to create various png and ico formatted files.
+* [Clear Sans Font](https://github.com/intel/clear-sans) - Downloaded files for font files used from this github repository by [Intel Corporation](https://github.com/intel).